- Your Baby During Week 2 of Pregnancy

 Welcome to the beginning.
 That’s right, you’re about to the start the most exciting journey any human has ever had, and it’s going to be filled with thrills, chills, tears and laughter.
 Every moment is going to soon become the most memorable, and yet the next one will surprise you by surpassing the last.

 Your due date is calculated from the first day of your last menstrual period.
-So, at the second week, you are in the phase where you are most likely to pregnant if you have been trying.
-At the 2 week mark, your egg has been released from the ovary and is ready to be fertilized.
+So, in the second week, you are in the phase where you are most likely to get pregnant if you have been trying.
+At the 2 week mark, your egg has been released from the ovary and is ready to be fertilised.
 Your uterus has thickened to accept the fertilised egg.

 In the next 3 to 4 days, the zygote divides into 16 cells, and when it reaches the uterus, it is called the morula.
 The morula, a little ball of cells, burrows into the uterine lining and begins the process of division into the embryo and the placenta.